Ave Maria (1936 film): Plot

 Tino Dossi (Beniamino Gigli), a wealthy, famous, and older opera singer, is grieving over the terrible loss of his wife, a devoted French woman.
-Each year, he travels to Paris to visit her grave, but one year he is forced to go a concert his manager has arranged.
+Each year, he travels to Paris to visit her grave, but this year he is forced to go a concert his manager has arranged.
 While enjoying the concert, his manager visits a seedy night club and, while drunk, tells a cabaret entertainer, and her lover, that the singer is very unhappy and also wealthy.

-The scheming night club girl called, Chansonnière Claudette (Käthe von Nagy), meets and accompanies the singer to Naples, pretending to be upset about his wife's demise.
-The singer and the girl are later engaged, but he discovers her lies and she, now genuinely in love with him, drives away in a car, but is badly injured in a resulting serious car crash.
-The singer, now aware of her repentance and true affectation for him, takes her for his bride.
+The scheming night club girl known as Chansonnière Claudette (Käthe von Nagy) meets the singer and accompanies him to Naples, pretending to be upset about his wife's demise.
+The singer and the girl are later engaged, but he discovers her lies and she, now genuinely in love with him, drives away in a car, but is badly injured in a car crash.
+The singer, now aware of her repentance and true affection for him, takes her for his bride.